-Our Privacy Statement for ECC websites
+Our Privacy Statement for European Consumer Claims (ECC) websites

 Your privacy is really important to us, and we understand how important it is to you.
 Our aim is to be as clear and open as possible about what we do and why we do it.
 ECC is committed to the online privacy of all its users.

 Personal Information We Collect

 To be able to provide our services, we have to collect certain information from you.
 As part of this, you are required to give your contact information.
 You can change your details at any time by getting in touch with us at